pwjazz/mwanzia/README.markdown

 restrict client-side access to properties on your Java beans.
 The default mode is whitelisting.

-+ *@JsonProperty* - add this to the getter method to whitelist the property
++ *@JsonInclude* - add this to the getter method to whitelist the property

-+ *@JsonIgnore* - add this to the getter method to blacklist the property
++ *@JsonExclude* - add this to the getter method to blacklist the property

 #### JPA Pass-by-Reference